mattlewis92/angular-bootstrap-calendar/README.md

 ## Roadmap

+* Replace CSS with less from the original project [#14](https://github.com/mattlewis92/angular-bootstrap-calendar/issues/14)
+* Partition the calendar into separate modules - one for day, week, month and year
-[] Replace CSS with less from the original project https://github.com/mattlewis92/angular-bootstrap-calendar/issues/14 [] Drop angular 1.2 support to take advantage of bindToController and one time binding in templates [] Add unit and e2e tests https://github.com/mattlewis92/angular-bootstrap-calendar/issues/10
+* Drop angular 1.2 support to take advantage of bindToController and one time binding in templates
+* Add unit and e2e tests [#10](https://github.com/mattlewis92/angular-bootstrap-calendar/issues/10)

 ## Development